 This documentation was developed by the Applied Economics Office (AEO) in the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-The document explains how the [PV]2 web interface was developed, including the assumptions and data sources.
+The document explains how the Present Value of PhotoVolatics - [PV]2 - web interface was developed, including the assumptions and data sources.
 The intended audience is [PV]2 users, solar installers, researchers, and decision makers in the residential building sector, and others interested in residential building sustainability.